awesomethie/thycao-projects/azure-ai-foundry-gpts-questionnaire-assistant/set-up-guide.md

-# Cobase Security Questionnaire Assistant — Setup Guide
+# Questionnaire Assistant — Setup Guide

-A Claude-powered assistant that answers security & due-diligence questionnaires, grounded in Cobase's policies, audit reports, and a curated answer bank.
+A AI-powered assistant that answers security & due-diligence questionnaires, grounded in Cobase's policies, audit reports, and a curated answer bank.
 Claude is called through **Microsoft Foundry** (Azure's model platform); the app and knowledge base are version-controlled here on GitHub.